 Federal Report Shows Stark Health Disparities in Lesbian and Bisexual Women

-November 2, 2011 by Robin Maril, Legislative Counsel, Administrative Advocacy
+November 2, 2011 by Robin Maril, Senior Legislative Counsel

 The Health Resources and Services Administration (HRSA) is including lesbian and bisexual women as a special population in the Women’s Health USA 2011 report for the first time ever.
 This annual data book identifies priorities, trends, and disparities in women’s health.
 “Women’s Health USA provides the public with a valuable resource for describing the status of women's health throughout the nation,” said HRSA Administrator Mary Wakefield, Ph.D., R.N.
 “By highlighting critical health issues affecting women, this volume draws attention to age, income and race and ethnic disparities in women’s health.”

 The report acknowledges that the unique status and health needs of lesbians and bisexual women are shaped by sexual identity and behavior, as well as traditional factors like age, education, race, and ethnicity.
 The report suggests that lesbian and bisexual women are at increased risk for adverse health outcomes, including being overweight and obesity, poor mental health, substance abuse, violence, and barriers to accessing health care due to social and economic inequities.
 For example, lesbians reported receiving an annual gynecological check-up at half the rate of straight women despite reporting the same level of insurance coverage.
 Lesbians and bisexual women are also twice as likely to report smoking and binge drinking as opposed to their straight counterparts.